franciscop/drive-db/README.md

 > Heads up!
 Since 5.0.0, the API has been simplified quite a lot!
 Also you can now use it in the front-end! 🎉

-Becomes a JSON file and an array of objects in your code:
+Becomes an array of objects with the corresponding keys:

 ```json
 [